 Max weight limit inside the bounce house?

-Anything about operating the bounce house I should know?
+Anything about operating a bounce house I should know?

 After inflation, blower must run continuously while children are playing.
 Make sure jumper has been staked down.
 Make sure you put stakes in on an angle.
 Supervise your children.
 No food items, no shoes, and no sharp or pointed items should be allowed in the unit.
 Avoid kinks in the blower.
 Do not place the unit under trees or wires (electrical or otherwise).
 If something gets spilled, or it rains, please towel it up.
 Storing the bounce house damp will most likely result in it getting moldy.
 And please use common sense.
 Deflating the bounce house while it is in use is never a good idea.